-Members of the public should take note that Indonesia is temporarily banning entry and transit by all foreign nationals.
+Members of the public should take note that Indonesia is temporarily banning entry and transit by all foreign nationals until 28 January 2021.

 - Holders of limited stay permit cards (KITAS) and permanent residence permit cards (KITAP)

 - Holders of diplomatic residence permits (izin tinggal diplomatik) and official residence permits (izin tinggal dinas)